ragp29/hello-world/README.md

 # hello-world
 Traning execise
-I'm starting to learn R
+I'm starting to learn R. I'm 40 years old and new to programming.
+Its an exciting task.